wmo-im/wmo-im.github.io/README.md

 Visit the [Community website](https://community.wmo.int/activity-areas/wmo-information-system-wis) for more information about WIS and to access published resources.

-If you are a member of an Expert Team, please visit the [https://github.com/wmo-im/wmo-im.github.io/wiki](GitHub Wiki) for guidance and workflows.
+If you are a member of an Expert Team, visit the (GitHub Wiki)[https://github.com/wmo-im/wmo-im.github.io/wiki] for guidance and workflows.